etianen/django-python3-ldap/README.rst

     # A tuple of fields used to uniquely identify a user.
     LDAP_AUTH_USER_LOOKUP_FIELDS = ("username",)

-    # Transforms the user data loaded from
+    # Callable that transforms the user data loaded from
     # LDAP into a form suitable for creating a user.
-    # Override this to set custom fields for your
+    # Override this to set custom field formatting for your
     # user model.
     LDAP_AUTH_CLEAN_USER_DATA = django_python3_ldap.utils.clean_user_data